-Mr. Jones asked about the TIF and who paid for the TIF?
-Mr. Park explained the M-291 north project TIF would be is paid for by four project areas: the highway patrol parcel, relinquishment of excess MoDOT ROWs when outer roads are located from state to city, the QuikTrip site east of M-291, and areas north of QuickTrip along the east side of M-291.
+Mr. Jones asked about the TIF and who it is paid by.
+Mr. Park explained it is paid for by the Excise tax, CIP Sales Tax, Grants, Water and other sources.
+The project will rebuild the interchange at US 50 & M291 North and consist of relocating several areas: highway patrol and relinquishment of excess ROWs; outer roads being re-located and ROW transferred from state to city; the QuikTrip site; and areas on the east side.
 The City will market that property to a master developer to recover the sale of property since we would assume the highway patrol for dedication to get the project developed.
 The TIF is there to fund the \$8M dollar highway patrol relocation.

-Mr. Blumenhorst asked what's driving the need for the M-291 interchange.
-Mr. Park said that Mr. Arbo, City Manager, said the City has have an opportunity to make the improvements.
+Mr. Blumenhorst asked what's driving the need for the US 50 & M-291 north interchange project.
+Mr.Park said that Mr. Arbo, City Manager, said we have an opportunity to make the improvements.
 Those bridges are within the next 7-10 years of replacement.
 The City is trying to help fund enhancements and improvements to mitigate the congestion there.
-He then shared the mapping for the M-291 north project and listed the different project areas subject to the City's sale of property and a developer pursuing that development.
+He then shared the mapping for the US 50 & M-291 north interchange and listed the different project areas subject to the City's sale of property and a developer pursuing that development.
 Mr. Jones asked if the City would have control of property around the interchange.
 Mr. Park stated as part of the cost share agreement, they would convey all of that state property to the City as well as excess rights of way to the City, then the City would be able to resell to help pay for the relocation.
-The Committee agreed the bottom line is the need to focus on the M-291 north project.
+The Committee agreed the bottom line is the need to focus on the US 50 & M-291 north interchange project.
 As part of the budgeting considerations, City staff needs to address the potential for a negative fund balance.

-Mr. Park said it is the Committee's decision to recommend how to use the license tax funds, and the City Council is relying on these funds to see through the potential of the M-291 project all of the way.
+Mr. Park said it is the Committee's decision to recommend how to use the license tax funds, and the City Council is relying on these funds to see through the potential of the US 50 & M-291 north interchange job all of the way.
 If the City encounters another road block, whether from the State or office admin and Highway patrol issues, the City will adjust.
 The City will know the status of the State cost share by the end of this year.
 If denied, then staff will have to have another conversation with City Council.
 Mr. Binger suggested to continue to show the funding in the CIP and if the concern is about the fund balance then staff can reprogram money into the CIP by spreading it out over four years.
 By showing that \$6M amount from that fund and \$3M from others, that helps the cost share application by increasing the chances of getting outside funds for the project.